awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cli.md

    aws ssm put-parameter --name "/Test/IAD/helloWorld" --value "My1stParameter" --type String
    ```

-   The command has no output\.
+   The command returns the version number of the parameter\.

 1. Execute the following command to view the parameter metadata\.